Updated: May 18

 So here I am with a few commonly used Indian words in Indian cooking.
-I am taking common Hindi language words that are used in the northern part of India as I grew up in the north with Hindi language.
+I am taking common Hindi language words that are used in the northern part of India as I grew up in the north with Hindi language being the main language.

 Atta: Whole wheat flour